apache/servicecomb-website/_posts/2017-08-26-seckill-develop-course-part-I.md

 ---
-title: "SecKill Develop Course (I)"
+title: "SecKill Development Journey (I)"
 lang: en
-ref: seckill-develop-course-part-I
+ref: seckill-development-journey-part-I
-permalink: /docs/seckill-develop-course-part-I/
+permalink: /docs/seckill-development-journey-part-I/
-excerpt: "an introduction how build seckill demo project using agile development mode step by step"
+excerpt: "an introduction of how to build seckill demo project step by step"
 last_modified_at: 2017-09-13T09:00:00+08:00
 author: Yangyong Zheng
 redirect_from: